 Participation is crucial in this course.
 Participation includes in class discussion, extra assignments (TBA), and on-line discussion on Blackboard.
-You are not required to post anything on the on-line discussion, although you may earn participation credit by posting valuable contributions.
 You are required to read the Discussion boards at least twice a week.
 In-class participation will largely be in the form of small groups.
 Extra Assignments will be announced in class and posted on Blackboard.
 It is important to note that coming to class and participating there is NOT enough to earn all the points here.
 Participation on-line and in the extra assignments is also necessary.